 “Excellence and caring are the two pillars of Southeastern success.
 Genevieve May exemplifies these two attributes in an extraordinary way,” said Southeastern Alumni Board President Richard “Dickie” Whitson.
 “Her professional accomplishments shine as beacons of excellence, while her commitment to community is an example of caring that we can all emulate.”

-A graduate of the FBI National Academy, May began her educational path at Southeastern, earning a bachelor of science degree in criminal justice.
+A graduate of the FBI National Academy, May began her educational path at Southeastern, earning a bachelor of science degree in zoology.
 She earned her master’s degree in public administration from Louisiana State University, and a master of science degree in criminal justice from Southern University.
 May also earned master and doctor of philosophy degrees in urban studies from the University of New Orleans.

 In addition to serving public safety as an innovative leader and manger, May has served her country as a reservist in the U.S. Navy since 1986.
 She was called to active duty to serve the Defense Intelligence Agency and Joint Chiefs of Staff after Sept.
 11, 2001.
 As a result of May’s contributions while serving on active duty, she was awarded the prestigious Defense Meritorious Service Medal.